Contents of this Post

 WHAT IS ‘CREATIVE FIDELITY’?

-In a text I use for my “Life and Teachings of Jesus” class at the college, the author discusses the ‘how-to’ of inter-personal relationships, insisting that there are “moral as well as intellectual capacities” required.
-He lists seven required moral qualities: Trust, Respect, Attentiveness, Meditation on the other in silence, Patience, Suffering, and Creative Fidelity.
+In discussing the how-to of inter-personal relationships, Johnson insists there are “moral as well as intellectual capacities” required, and lists them: Trust, Respect, Attentiveness, Meditation on the other in silence, Patience, Suffering, and Creative Fidelity.

 Johnson, writing of Marcel’s “creative fidelity”, says this: